Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study compared the efficacy of Triple P Online to an equivalent in-person intervention, Standard Triple P. Participants were randomized to Triple P Online or the Standard Triple P. Measures utilized the Eyberg Child Behavior Inventory (ECBI), Parenting Practices Inventory, Parenting Daily Hassles Scale, Impact on Family Questionnaire, and the Child and Adolescent Disruptive Behavior Inventory (CADBI).
+The purpose of the study was to compare the efficacy of Triple P Online to an equivalent in-person intervention, Standard Triple P. Participants were randomized to Triple P Online or Standard Triple P. Measures utilized include the Eyberg Child Behavior Inventory (ECBI), Parenting Practices Inventory, Parenting Daily Hassles Scale, Impact on Family Questionnaire, and the Child and Adolescent Disruptive Behavior Inventory (CADBI).
 Results indicate that Triple P Online was found to be noninferior to Standard Triple P on the primary outcome: independently observed child disruptive behavior and parent-reported child behavior problems.
-The pattern for secondary outcomes was more varied: (a) noninferiority for observed positive and aversive parenting; (b) noninferiority for observed quality of parent–child relationship at post but not follow-up assessment; (c) noninferiority for parent-reported inappropriate/ inconsistent discipline for per-protocol (PP) but not intent-to-treat (ITT) analyses; and (d) noninferiority not confirmed for parenting daily hassles and adverse family quality of life, despite large effect sizes for the Triple P Online.
+The pattern for secondary outcomes was more varied: (a) noninferiority for observed positive and aversive parenting; (b) noninferiority for observed quality of parent–child relationship at post but not follow-up assessment; (c) noninferiority for parent-reported inappropriate/ inconsistent discipline for per-protocol (PP) but not intent-to-treat (ITT) analyses; and (d) noninferiority not confirmed for parenting daily hassles and adverse family quality of life, despite large effect sizes for Triple P Online.
 Finally, Triple P Online noninferiority was found for teacher-reported child disruptive behavior.
-Limitations include attrition from treatment; program completion for Triple P Online; lack of parents with low educational attainment in sample; recruitment depending on multiple strategies making it difficult to compare outcomes to study samples that may only include clinical referrals; no documentation of process variations regarding how parents used Triple P Online from day to day; and no analysis at time of publication of putative moderators, mediators, or predictors of Triple P Online adherence or outcomes.
+Limitations include attrition from treatment; program completion for Triple P Online; lack of parents with low educational attainment in the sample; recruitment depending on multiple strategies making it difficult to compare outcomes to study samples that may only include clinical referrals; no documentation of process variations regarding how parents used Triple P Online from day to day; and no analysis at time of publication of putative moderators, mediators, or predictors of Triple P Online adherence or outcomes.

 Length of controlled postintervention follow-up: 8 months.